 June 25 (Reuters) - (The following statement was released by the rating agency)

 Fitch Ratings has affirmed Malaysia-based MNRB Retakaful Berhad's (MRT) Insurer Financial Strength rating at 'BBB+' with Stable Outlook.

 KEY RATING DRIVERS

-MRT, however, faces a competitive and evolving takaful operating environment as it attempts to establish a stronger presence in the market and gradually expand to a sustainable scale.
+On the other hand, MRT has the challenging task of establishing a stronger foothold and market presence in the Malaysian market, amid a competitive and evolving takaful operating environment.
 The company also faces the challenge of controlling its expenses effectively as it builds up its business portfolio.

-The Stable Outlook reflects Fitch's view that potential execution risks associated with MRT's business plan are somewhat mitigated by MNRB Group's commitment to support its operations.
-The agency also expects the company to demonstrate progressive improvement in its financial results based on prudent management of its portfolio expansion.
+The Stable Outlook reflects Fitch's view that potential execution risks associated with MRT's business plan are mitigated by MNRB Group's commitment to support its operations.

-Currently, about 60% of MRT's business portfolio is made up of general retakaful business and 40% family retakaful business, sourced largely within Malaysia.
-To optimise operational efficiency, the company capitalises on the parent's branding and draws on shared resources within the group to support its non-core functions, including information technology, finance, human resources and administration.
+Based on the unaudited information for the financial year ended 31 March 2014 (FY14), about 55% of MRT's business portfolio is made up of general retakaful business and 45% family retakaful business, sourced largely within Malaysia.
+To maximise operational efficiency, the company adopts the same branding as the group and draws on shared resources within the group to support its non-core functions, including information technology, finance, human resources and administration.

 Key rating triggers for an upgrade of MRT's rating include an increase in its strategic importance to MNRB Group.
-Any upgrade based on its standalone credit profile is unlikely in the near to medium term, although it is possible in the longer term if there are sustained significant improvement in its standalone fundamentals.
-The latter are assessed in terms of market franchise, business growth, capital levels relative to its business profile and operating performance, for example, with the overall combined ratio falling below 110% for a prolonged period (FY13: 120%).
+Any upgrade based on its standalone credit profile is unlikely in the near to medium term, although it is possible in the longer term if there is sustained significant improvement in its standalone fundamentals.
+The latter are assessed in terms of market franchise, business growth, capital levels relative to its business profile and sound operating performance with sustained profitability and an overall combined ratio falling below 110% for a prolonged period.